Google Analytics Tracking Guide for Online Booking

 Event Name Auto-Collected What It Does

-page_view Yes Captures every page load.
+page_view Yes Captures every page load on the site.

 scroll Yes Fires when a user scrolls to 90% of the page height.

-session_start Yes Triggers when a session begins.
+session_start Yes Triggers when a new session begins.

 first_visit Yes Fires the first time a user visits your site.